kevry/ObjectTrackingSiamMask/README.md

 Please drag and drop both files into your content section on the Google Colab session you are working on.

+In the `Connect Google Colab to Google Drive for video extraction` section of the Colab Notebook, please remove all lines of code and only include the following:
+-  inputVideo = '/content/input.mp4'
+-  segmentedImagePath = '/content/frame_000030.png'

-Finall,y go to `Runtime` then click `Run all` to run entire notebook.
+Finally go to `Runtime` then click `Run all` to run entire notebook.

 The output of the notebook will be an mp4 called output.mp4.
 This video is a compilation of modified versions of the origianl frames with segmentation and object tracking.